KNowledgeOnWebScale/n3s-policy-consistency-checker/README.md

 } .
 ```

+See `examples/example4_FAIL.n3s` for an example of this last step.

 Run the `./run.sh` script in this N3S file to see if it leads to a contradiction or not.

 The compilated `:box` of run 1 can be seen in the `.run.n3s` file.